pjotrp/bio-locus/README.md

 bio-locus --store --eval-alt 'field[2].split(/\//)[1]'
 ```

+Actually, if the --in-format is 'snv', this is exactly what is used.

 ### COSMIC

 COSMIC is pretty large, so it can be useful to cut the database down to the